 First, set up a Google Ads account and link it to your YouTube channel.
 Then you can create a video campaign in the Google Ads dashboard.

 Well, I warned you.
 There’s a lot there.
-Marketing yourself is a whole new world.
+Marketing yourself is a whole new world and it no longer requires a massive budget.
 There’s a reason marketing gets its own major in college.
 And people do music for the passion, but very few people have a passion for marketing.
 That’s why most musicians stop short of marketing themselves.